Advisors

 Irene Braam joined the Bertelsmann Foundation as executive director for North America in April 2016.
 She is also the first vice president and board director of the Bertelsmann Foundation Board of Directors.
 Irene is an experienced lawyer and media expert, and worked for over ten years with the Bertelsmann company.
 She began as director of government relations of the Brussels Liaison Office in 2005 and became senior vice president of government relations in September 2011.
 Irene developed, among other things, a European platform for global discussion about the digital transformation of the media world.
 The series was held in Brussels, Berlin, Madrid and London.
 Not only did she represent and position Bertelsmann’s interests in the EU, she also promoted Bertelsmann in other cultural and social events in Brussels, such as UFA Film nights, previews of Fremantle Media’s productions, exhibitions and public panel discussions.
 After studying law at Maastricht University, the Dutch native began her professional career in 1998 in the music industry.
 Irene was head of international, legal and business affairs at Naïve Records in Paris, in charge of business development for Midbar Tech Ltd. in Tel Aviv, and served as both director of public policy and government affairs, and director of legal and business affairs at the Universal Music Group in London and Brussels.
 Irene is a native speaker of Dutch, and also speaks English, German, French and some Spanish.

-Jeff Ubois, MacArthur Foundation
+Jeff Ubois, Formerly with MacArthur Foundation

 Jeff Ubois joined the MacArthur Foundation in 2011 to build what became the Discovery grants program, and has since worked in the Foundation’s American Democracy, Philanthropy, and 100&Change programs.
 Previous to his time at MacArthur, Jeff worked for organizations focused on digital media and innovation, including UC Berkeley’s School of Information Management and Systems, the Internet Archive, the Netherlands Institute of Sound and Vision, and the Preserving Digital Public Television Project at Thirteen/WNET.
 In the 1990s, Jeff worked as a journalist covering new technology, and co-founded a Silicon Valley startup, Omniva, which was funded by venture capital firm Kleiner Perkins.
 Jeff attended New College in Sarasota, Florida for undergraduate studies, and as joint inventor, has five U.S. patents related to information management.
 Jeff is a frequent public speaker, and has published in the Stanford Social Innovation Review, The Nation, First Monday, the Journal of Digital Information, and other journals, summarized at http://www.ubois.com.
 He currently serves on the boards of the Kahle/Austin Foundation, which supports access to digital information; Humanity 2050, which explores challenges of complexity and the human future; and QuestionCopyright.org, a Chicago-based organization supporting free culture and expression.

-Jennifer Kitt, Climate Leadership Initiative
+Jennifer Kitt, Climate Lead

-Jennifer Kitt is the founding president of the Climate Leadership Initiative (CLI) where she leads the organization as it builds a model to harness philanthropists’ interest, passion and generosity to increase philanthropic funding for the most profound challenge of our time.
+Jennifer Kitt is the founding president of Climate Lead where she leads the organization as it builds a model to harness philanthropists’ interest, passion and generosity to increase philanthropic funding for the most profound challenge of our time.
 As an advisor to donors and a trusted strategic partner for organizations working to address the climate crisis, she is focused on building a community to bring new donors into the climate space to fund promising, far-reaching solutions.
 Jennifer brings more than 20 years of experience working with philanthropists, corporations and foundations to fund high-impact causes.
 She also brings decades of experience in community building, philanthropic collaboration and complex problem solving.
-Prior to joining CLI, Jennifer was the chief development officer for Stanford University’s Medical Center Development, Stanford’s largest fundraising team with more than 140 staff focused on serving both the School of Medicine and the Stanford Health Care clinical system.
+Prior to joining CL, Jennifer was the chief development officer for Stanford University’s Medical Center Development, Stanford’s largest fundraising team with more than 140 staff focused on serving both the School of Medicine and the Stanford Health Care clinical system.
 At Stanford, Jennifer worked closely with distinguished faculty and University leaders, trustees and members of the Stanford Medicine boards.
 She helped grow fundraising during her 7+ years there from $150M annually to more than $300M annually for fundamental research, clinical research, and research and clinical buildings, including the new Stanford Hospital.
 Before Stanford, Jennifer served in senior management roles at UC Berkeley, including leading development programs for Parents, Reunions and Campaign Regions.
 Prior to working in higher education, she was a Senior Attorney for IBM, where she learned to think strategically, solve complex problems and build partnerships even in tough negotiations.
 Jennifer earned her doctor of jurisprudence and bachelor of science degrees at Georgetown University.
 Jennifer serves as a fundraising consultant to several faith organizations in the Episcopal diocese and Jewish congregations and is a board member at Synapse School in Menlo Park.
 As the mother of two boys, Jennifer is focused every day on the responsibility of our generation at this moment in time to heal planet Earth.

 Matt Reeves, Aga Khan Foundation